Last Updated on

 You can string the lights up with the little ties, and they’re magnetic too.

+One of the van life gadgets you might not think of, but which we found extremely useful!
 We were constantly misplacing our keys while living in the van so attaching a Tile to them saved us a lot of time (and arguing) looking for them.
 Tiles are also super useful when you’re not living in a van

 Buy a phone holder that attaches to your dashboard or windscreen so that you’re not illegally (and dangerously) trying to use your phone and drive.